A Katy or a Gaga: Plot

 This episode starts when Glee club director Will Schuester (Matthew Morrison) announces that the main competition in Nationals is Throat Explosion, and divides the glee club between those who identify themselves with Katy Perry and those who identity themselves with Lady Gaga.
 He then instructs each group to perform a song from the other group's inspiration, in order to strengthen their weak points.

 In New York, Kurt Hummel (Chris Colfer) recruits Santana Lopez (Naya Rivera) and Dani (Demi Lovato) to his band, and schedules auditions at NYADA.
 The only applicant is Elliott Gilbert (Adam Lambert), an overtly bold performer who calls himself "Starchild" and impresses Santana and Dani with a rendition of "Marry the Night", but is rejected by Kurt, who fears Starchild might be too edgy for what he hopes is a mainstream band.
 Rachel Berry (Lea Michele) later tells Kurt he shouldn't change his artistic views to adapt to expectations, and Kurt reconsiders his decision and invites Starchild to join the band.
-Kurt also convinces a reluctant Rachel to join the band, which she names "Pamela Lansbury".
+Kurt also convinces a reluctant Rachel to join the band, which she names "Pamela Lansbury", a portmanteau of Pamela Anderson and Angela Lansbury.